Blane187/rvc-dataset-maker-webui/README.md

 2. Open your web browser and go to the provided local server address.

 ## License
-This project is licensed under the Apache-2.0 License.
+This project is licensed under the `RDMWL`.

 For more details, visit the [GitHub license](https://github.com/Blane187/rvc-dataset-maker-webui?tab=Apache-2.0-1-ov-file).